CenterForCollectiveLearning/opencracia/README.md

 ## Platforms in multiple languages

-One can create the platform in many languages (lang = en, es, pt, ?).
+One can create the platform in many languages (e.g. lang = "en,es,pt").
 The files inside the folder "locales/{lang}" are used to create all the elements' labels.

 In order to create these files, you can create a .tsv on the following format: